slagdang/reverse_ecobeemux_175-00011-revD/README.md

 moves the smarts back into the wall thermostat.
 The issue then is that if the wiring for the thermostat only has sufficient wires for control how can the power be sent?
-So a solution is needed for systems which do not provide constant power nor extra wires in the wall which can be used to send constant power.
+So a solution is needed for systems which do not provide a constant power circuit nor extra wires in the wall which can be used to send constant power.

 In a system with two circuits (three wires) in the wall it can send power over two of the wires and control the two circuits using only the third wire.
-This may be needed in a system which only has heat and fan control.
+This may be needed in a system which only has only cooling and fan control or heat and fan control.
 It is also shown as being able to send power and control three circuits over the four wires in the wall.
-This is useful for a system which heat, A/C and fan control.
+This is useful for a system with heat, A/C and fan control.

-They call this four-wire system their Power Extender Kit (PEK).
+They call this (nominally) four-wire system their Power Extender Kit (PEK).

 ## Electrical background

-In most home HVAC systems signaling is done with 24VAC (low voltage, rms) ladder logic.
+In most home HVAC systems signaling is done with 24VAC<sub>rms</sub> (low voltage) ladder logic.
 There is a hot wire common across all circuits, often called
 R. There are one or more other wires which are labeled with the function they control.
 Connecting any one of these to the